8 Steps to Improving Your Financial Fitness

 Pump up your emergency fund.

 A “rainy day” fund is your insurance policy against unexpected bills like medical care, damage to your property, pet costs, or unplanned travel.
-Financial advisors recommend keeping at least six months of living expenses saved and liquid – such as in a savings account.
+Financial advisors recommend keeping at least six months of living expenses saved and liquid – such as in a savings account or certificate of deposit.
 Less than that adds to your stress levels and can negatively impact your overall well-being.

 Get into the retirement savings habit at any stage of life.

 The way to save for retirement is the same way to build muscle – a little bit every week.
 Put aside money for retirement starting as soon as possible and add contributions regularly – whether through an employer-sponsored plan or your own IRA.
-No matter where you are in life, read our retirements tips for every generation.
+We have new tips for every generation pondering retirement finances here.

 Audit your credit report.